 - Strict Liability – These types of torts generally apply to defective products.

 - If you need legal forms related to any of the above, see a full list of legal forms at Nolo.com.

 - Also, see our list of Acronyms related to the legal field, law enforcement, and the investigation industry.

 If you need more details on anything in this glossary of investigation terms, visit the legal dictionary on Law.com.

 Questions about this Glossary of Investigation Terms

-If you have any questions about this glossary of investigation terms and definitions, please leave a comment below.
+Please comment below if you have any questions about this glossary of investigation terms and definitions.